Mission & goals

 Two things that needs to be done:- let governments at all levels give preference to suppliers whose goals are primarily social and ecological instead of financial;- introduce a Financial Transaction Tax to reduce the number of socially useless financial transactions, and to raise money that can be used for the transformation we need to go through here and for paying our climate debt.

-I am an Assistant Professor of Social Change for Sustainability in the Copernicus Institute of Sustainable Development at Utrecht University.
+I am an Associate Professor of Social Change for Sustainability in the Copernicus Institute of Sustainable Development at Utrecht University.
 I teach social science courses in the Global Sustainability (BSc) and Sustainable Development (MSc) programmes at this university.
-I also do research in which I use and develops social change theories to question and inform (i) the sustainability, resilience and transformation of agricultural systems, and (ii) sustainability transitions and post-capitalist transformations.
-I am particularly interested in the role of grassroots peasant and socio-environmental movements as agents of socioecological change, and have conducted my research mostly in Colombia and Europe.
+I also do research on social-ecological change in modern societies, with an empirical focus on agri-food systems.
+I am particularly interested in the role of peasant and socio-environmental movements as agents of socioecological change, and have conducted my research mostly in Colombia and Europe.

 I am excited by the question of how a degrowth future may be realized: What socioecological change processes may lead to, or prevent a degrowth transformation?
 How would such processes re-make places and spaces both socially (symbolically) and materially?
 How may transformations unfold in different places and regions?